How to Remove Old Hair From Your Troll Doll

 I got the above Dam 604 troll recently, and he had some pretty ratty hair.
 In order to start removing the old troll hair, I peeked under the back hairline to see if there was a good spot for me to start peeling up the hair.

-Using pliers, I started by grabbing the hair wherever I could and pulling up as if to peel it off.
+Using pliers, I started by grabbing the hair wherever I could and pulling it up as if to peel it off.
 Getting it to peel off is not always easy.

 Synthetic hair can sometimes be difficult to remove.
 The glue binds to the fabric securely.